ryancheley/djangocon-us-2025/presentation/slides/08a-table-header.md

 ???

-It's at this point we have to acknowledge that we have different users with different needs
+- at this point we have to acknowledge
+- we have different users
+- different needs

 --